mobizt/Firebase-ESP8266/src/README.md

 param **`ETag`** - Known unique identifier string (ETag) of defined database path.

-return **`Boolean`** type status indicates the success of operation.*
+return **`Boolean`** type status indicates the success of the operation.*

-If ETag at the defined database path is not match the provided ETag parameter, the operation will failed with HTTP code 412, Precondition Failed (ETag is not match).
+If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).

 ```C++
 bool deleteNode(FirebaseData &dataObj, const String &path, const String &ETag);